 Andrew Morgan completed his M.S. in May 2013, comparing psychological skills use of professional oval and road race car drivers.
 Mr. Morgan is currently pursuing an MBA at Benedictine University (Lisle, Illinois) and is working as a personal trainer at Life Time Fitness.

 Stephanie Hatch completed her M.S. in May 2012, examining psychological factors in performance among NCAA Division I football officials.
-Ms. Hatch is currently pursuing a Psy.D. at Midwestern University (Glendale, Arizona).
+Dr. Hatch has since completed a Psy.D. at Midwestern University (Glendale, Arizona).
 Ms. Hatch’s research interests include the development of integrative approaches to performance enhancement and healthcare of athletes, use of Rational-Emotive-Behavior Therapy to challenge irrational beliefs in sport, treatment of mental illness in athletes, and career termination/transition intervention in sport and military populations.

 Nickolas Davis completed his M.S. in 2007, studying sibling competitors in elite sport as well as sport legacy families.
 Mr. Davis is currently the head coach of women’s track & field at the University of Wisconsin-La Crosse, where he is also an associate lecturer in the Exercise and Sport Science Department.